velara3/JSON-API-Plus/README.md

 ?json=user/get_logged_in_user"

 CHANGING THE EMAIL ADDRESS SENT TO THE USER
 When you reset your password or register you or your user receive an email from "wordpress@mysite.com".
-You can change by uncommenting the lines at the top of the User controller and filling them in with the email and name you want to use.
-You may have to actually create that mailbox on your server depending on your host.
+You can use your own email and email name by defining the global variables, JSON_API_EMAIL_FROM and JSON_API_EMAIL_FROM_NAME in wp_config.php.
+You may have to actually create the mailbox you specify on your server depending on your host.

-/** changing default wordpress email settings. uncomment to set your own email */
-add_filter('wp_mail_from', 'new_mail_from');
-add_filter('wp_mail_from_name', 'new_mail_from_name');

-function new_mail_from($old) {
-   return 'contact@yoursite.com';
-}
-function new_mail_from_name($old) {
-   return 'Your Site';
-}

-It would be nice to have this on the settings page but I ran out of time and you would have to modify the main class which I want to avoid since it is out of my control.
+//changing the email and name for emails sent with the User controller define('JSON_API_EMAIL_FROM', "contact@mysite.com");
+define('JSON_API_EMAIL_FROM_NAME', "My Site");

-NOTE: Of course, if your site uses HTTPS rather than HTTP then make sure your calls are using that.
+NOTE: If your site uses HTTPS rather than HTTP then make sure your calls are using that.

 Also, when logging in, WordPress creates a set of authentication cookies so you need to enable that for whatever mechanism you are using.